Welcome Remarks for Constitution Day Naturalization Ceremony

 And to my left is the Bill of Rights, the first 10 amendments to the Constitution.
 These first 10 spell out the basic personal rights and freedoms that are guaranteed to every American.
 This now includes you!
 They include freedom of speech, religion, and the press; the right to petition the government; the right to bear arms; and the right to due process of law and a speedy and fair trial.
 You will exercise these rights every day.

-These documents, these Charters of Freedom, make up our foundation as U.S. citizens.
+These three documents, these Charters of Freedom, make up our foundation as U.S. citizens.

 Many Americans have stories like mine, and now you, our newly naturalized citizens, will have your own journey to share.
-We have over 13 billion pages of records here at the National Archives.
+We have over 14 billion pages of records here at the National Archives.
 Becoming American citizens makes you part of the National Archives too.
 Your naturalization records will be part of our holdings.
-And someday your descendants will search our records to discover your history.
+Someday your descendants will search our records to discover your history.